Gratuity Calculator

 Frequently Asked Questions

 Any employee who has completed 5 or more years of continuous service is eligible for gratuity.
 This applies to establishments with 10 or more employees.
-In case of death or disability, the 5-year condition is waived.
+In case of death or disability, the 5-year condition is waived and gratuity is paid to the nominee.

 Gratuity received on retirement/resignation is tax-exempt up to ₹20 lakh (for government employees, it's fully exempt).
 For employees covered under the Payment of Gratuity Act, the least of the following is exempt: actual gratuity received, ₹20 lakh, or 15 days salary × years of service.

-Yes, most companies include gratuity (4.81% of basic salary) in CTC.
+Yes, most companies include gratuity at 4.81% of basic salary in CTC.
 However, you only receive it after completing 5 years.
 If you leave before 5 years, the company retains the gratuity amount, effectively reducing your actual CTC.
+On a ₹50,000/month basic, that's ₹2,404/month.